syncfusion/blazor-docs/src/common/common/html-attributes.md

 ### Available Syncfusion Properties Equivalent to HTML Attributes

-The below table illustrates the HTML attributes and their equivalent Syncfusion API.
+The following table illustrates the HTML attributes and their equivalent Syncfusion API.

 <!-- markdownlint-disable MD033 -->
 <table>